seunghk1206/AllInOne_API/README.md

-# AllInOne
+# AllInOne_API
 ```
-AllInOne is a respoitory I personally use when I
+AllInOne_API is a respoitory I personally use when I
 want to use my own APIs for some projects I want
 to.
 It provides all the APIs I have created, and
 convenient for use.
 The packageInit files has all